 Romance reinforces the humanity of our lead characters.
-Without it, they’d be tough to like (Leona Stevenson, Helen Hudson), creepy stalkers (Jeffries) or so reliant on technology they seem robotic (Helen Hudson, Lincoln Rhyme and The Net’s Angela Bennett).
+Without it, they’d be tough to like (Leona Stevenson, Helen Hudson), creepy stalkers (Jefferies) or so reliant on technology they become almost robotic (Helen Hudson, Lincoln Rhyme and The Net’s Angela Bennett).

 The love angle reminds us that these people are just like us.
 It gives us a reason to care about what happens to them.

 4. Bringing the killer home

 For each of our detectives, communication is a spider’s web.
 It catches snippets of the real world, but also connects them to the killer.

 This is quite literal in Copycat.
 Helen uses chat rooms to talk to strangers but then the killer uses email to send her disturbing taunts.
 Later he visits her home and leaves a gruesome present under the mattress.

 Many genres end by bringing the killer home in the final scenes.
 This is especially effective here as none of our protagonists can run away.
 With no miracles in sight, all we can do is hope for a twist that might let them escape.

 This climax resolves a question implied at the very start of the film.
 What’s the most terrifying thing that can happen if you can’t leave the house?
 For detectives (or amateur sleuths) it’s their knowledge or investigation opening a portal to a killer … and having them step right into the living room.

 5. The comeback